Anya loves to cook, raises backyard chickens, and has worked for decades on environmental projects up and down the Western Hemisphere.

 Looking for something new and interesting to do that was related to her background in urban and regional development, Annette responded to an ad for help at a small non-profit focused on solar.

-Jody, known across South Florida as “Solar Girl,” develops and manages the co-ops throughout Miami-Dade County.
+Jody, known across South Florida as “Solar Girl,” develops and manages the co-ops throughout Miami-Dade County and broader south Florida.

 Glenn is an avid youth sports coach.